 Next steps for departing research scholars

 FHI is delighted to announce where the first scholars to graduate from the Research Scholars Programme are going next.
-Of the ten scholars who are leaving this autumn, three do not wish to make their plans public yet, and seven have plans they’re happy to have mentioned publicly:
+Of the ten scholars who are leaving this autumn, two do not wish to make their plans public yet, and eight have plans they’re happy to have mentioned publicly:

 - Ashwin Acharya begins a research analyst role at the Centre for the Study of Emerging Technology in September.
 He will also be studying part-time for a Masters in Security Studies at Georgetown University.